 Do you practice Christian meditation?

-Perhaps you’ve never heard of Christian meditation and the amazing ways it will transform your life and renew your mind.
+Perhaps you’ve never heard of Christian meditation, it’s benefits, and the amazing ways it will transform your life and renew your mind.

 Maybe you’ve heard of Christian meditation, but it looked a little too much like eastern meditation for your comfort.